 As per established accounting procedure, the reporting branches of Scheduled Banks/MFBs/DFIs adjust certain entries with their Principal/Head (inter-bank) offices to balance their positions.
 The gross amounts of credits and debits of these adjustments tend to be large compared with other heads of accounts.
 These adjustments of 'Head office / inter-banks are netted out to consolidate bankwise position that have been added to arrive at overall position.

-It is significant to mention that the data on liabilities and assets in this publication may differ slightly from the data in Weekly Press Communiqué of Off-site Supervision & Enforcement Department of SBP due to difference in timing and coverage of the two sets of data.
+It is important to mention that the data on liabilities and assets in this publication may differ slightly from the data in Weekly Press Communiqué of Off-site Supervision & Enforcement Department of SBP due to difference in timing and coverage of the two sets of data.
+Similarly, data on other items like advances, deposits and assets & liabilities differs from the data of Financial Stability Review of Financial Stability Department as well due to same reasons of difference in timing and coverage.